tleuxner/dovecot/README.md

 # dovecot
 Helper scripts for Dovecot.

-`doveadduser` will create a new Dovecot user using a passwd-file.
+`doveadduser.sh` will create a new Dovecot user using a passwd-file.

 `doveexpunge.sh` will expunge mails from a mailbox before a certain date.